lfonz9364/Project5-OnlinePortfolio/readme.md

 # Project 5: Online Portfolio

 ### User Story
-Employer and recruiter would like to find an online presence of a potential employee, especially in IT industry.
+Employers and recruiters would like to find an online presence of a potential employee, especially in IT industry.

 ### Technology Used